 Italian dishes are all about simplicity.
 Italians don’t like to stuff one dish with dozens of ingredients, instead, they prefer making many different but simple dishes.
 This is very much visible if you’re getting the chance to attend an Aperitivo or a dinner at an Italian house (in Italy!).
 The table will be full of many different things, but they are all simple, easy-to-make Italian dishes, with fresh and healthy ingredients.

 When it comes to authentic Italian food, believe me, that the key is always the natural taste of great ingredients.
 And never the artificial spice mixes that you can buy in the shop.
 That’s done for business, and not for your health or healthy eating.
-So let’s see what are those Italian food types and Italian dishes that are not Italian?
+So let’s see what are those like southern Italian food types and Italian dishes that are not Italian?
 Also, we’ll discuss what is considered authentically Italian.
+But let’s dig deeper into the Italian comfort food and see what’s traditional and what isn’t!

 You may already know that Italian pasta is the base of most Italian dishes.
 What makes the pasta still really authentic and interesting, that it comes in different shapes and even different colors.
 You might be asking how many types of pasta exist in Italy!
 Well, you should know, that each region and even each town and city has their traditional types of pasta that sometimes really defer.
 It’s great when you are planning to visit Italy to check out the pasta types for the region you’re visiting.